pfgurus/API-Client/README.md

 Text-to-Video specific parameters (when using `api_set="text_to_video"`):

 - `voice_id` (str, optional): Identifier for the TTS/voice to use.
 Default in the client: `"Deep_Voice_Man"`.
-- `language_boost` (float or None): Boost factor to bias the TTS/model toward a particular language characteristic.
+- `language_boost` (str or None): Boost factor to bias the TTS/model toward a particular language characteristic.
 - `emotion` (str or None): Optional emotion/style hint for the generated speech or animation (model-dependent).

 Return values